BTC – Bitcoin

 This means that, categorically, governments do not accept bitcoin as a transactional currency between an individual and the state.
 For example, you cannot pay your taxes in bitcoins, but must instead convert them to the state currency.

-- Bitcoin is an unregulated peer-to-peer digital currency, whereas state currencies are issued and regulated by a centralized national authority.
+- Bitcoin is an unregulated peer-to-peer digital currency, whereas state currencies are issued and regulated by a centralised national authority.

 - Some critics contend that hackers, terrorists, and money launderers all pose a threat to bitcoin.6)Retrieved 15 February 2016 http://www.telegraph.co.uk/finance/currency/10521471/Bitcoin-governments-should-tame-it-not-ban-it.html Further, they assert the odds that the digital currency will fail are high.